lyndongeo/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Task 5; Program that prints all digits of base 10
 Task 6; Program that prints single digits of base 10 using putchar Task 7; Program that prints alphabets in reverse
+Task 8; Program that prints dits of base 16